Future-Scholars/paperlib/README.md

 ---

-## Why Paperlib?

-You may noticed that conference papers are in major in our research community, which is different from other subjects.
+You may notice that conference papers are in major in our research community, which is different from other subjects.
 Without DOI, ISBN, metadata of a lot of conference papers are hard to lookup (e.g., NIPS, ICLR etc.).
 When we cite a publication in our draft paper, we need to manually search the publication information of it in Google Scholar or DBLP.

 What we need may be: import a paper from a PDF file, scrape the metadata of it as accurately as possible, simply organise the library, and export it to BibTex when we are writing our own paper.